secretsquirrel/shellcode_retriever/README.md

 ---

-For use by IT professionals and researchers.
+For use by IT Security professionals and researchers.

 Usage: